o3de/o3de.org/content/docs/user-guide/features/platforms/android/configure-project.md

 ## Serving assets over the Virtual File System \(VFS\) {#android-vfs}

- During the early stages of development with Lumberyard, and for users rapidly iterating on assets in a way that requires live reloading, you can use the Virtual File System \(VFS\) to stream assets to a device from your development machine\.
+ During the early stages of development with O3DE, and for users rapidly iterating on assets in a way that requires live reloading, you can use the Virtual File System \(VFS\) to stream assets to a device from your development machine\.
 The VFS uses the Asset Processor as a proxy that your Android device connects to in order to receive updated assets\.
 Whenever the Asset Processor rebuilds a product asset, that asset is copied to the device and reloaded\.
 The VFS doesn't do initial asset deployments - your build configuration's asset mode is respected - only reloads\.

 **To turn on VFS**